Closed Throttle Position Learning Performance Problem - P1226 Code - General

 - Faulty throttle control actuator harness is open or shorted, throttle position sensor 2

-To nail down the exact cause of the code, do a visual inspection for lose wires and connections at the sensor, or damage to the sensor body itself.
+To nail down the exact cause of the code, do a visual inspection for loose wires and connections at the sensor, or damage to the sensor body itself.
 If no problems with the wiring and connections are detected, a worn/damaged electric throttle control actuator is likely at fault.
 Signs of a bad throttle control actuator include erratic acceleration, and unresponsive throttle, and poor fuel economy.

 While we do make every effort to offer expert advice on this trouble code, you should consult with a professional before making any major repairs.
-This guide is meant to give you information about what causes the trouble code itself, and is not meant to act as your only source for making repairs.
+This guide is meant to give you information about what causes the trouble code itself and is not meant to act as your only source for making repairs.

 For a comprehensive list of trouble codes, check out this article on the Toyota Parts Center Blog.